heilaaks/snippy/docs/dev/SCRIBBLING.md

        The -vv option prints always all logs one log per line and the whole log string is in lower case.

+    9. Logs from internal server errors always contain 'internal server error '

+       In order to find all logs related cases where the tool identified internal server error, the logs contain prefix of 'internal server error '.

     THREADING

     1. The tool is single threaded